Rubber Chicken Man: Superfund, Anne Gorsuch, and Rita Lavelle

 Kaufman was one of the authors of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, more commonly known as Superfund.

 Kaufman turned whistleblower on Anne Gorsuch's actions with Superfund money to a Senate subcommittee.

 Rita Lavelle ordered an investigation of Kaufman in order to get him fired.

 She stated in a December 16, 1983 Senate hearing that she never ordered an investigation nor stated a desire to fire Kaufman.
 However, this was contradicted by other documents produced.
 She was later found guilty of perjury.
 Kaufman testified against Lavelle in her trial.

 "I feel her sentence was fair for the crimes charged, but I also feel she was made the scapegoat," stated Kaufman.
 "She was the lowest-level official involved and it was done to deflect attention away from the real issues and real crimes."

 Hurricane Katrina

 The EPA stated that "Hugh Kaufman is welcome to speak as a citizen.
 But he does not speak for the agency," in regards to his speaking on Katrina.

 Kaufman "suggested" that the Bush Administration was putting pressure on the EPA to not release information about the environmental impacts of the 2005 Hurricane Katrina.

 He also claimed that lax enforcement of environmental precautions led to extremely toxic floodwater.

+"You have a tremendous amount of water that contains sewage, industrial wastewater, hazardous materials, oil, gas, a whole host of hazardous materials that has inundated the whole New Orleans area that has to be dealt with."